Alternative Paris Tips for Your Second, Third, or Fourth Trip

 11. Take a cheese class in a real fromagerie.

 If there's one thing that's clear, it's that Paris is a city that rewards curiosity.
 Veer left when everyone else turns right.
 Go underground.
 Sleep in castles.
 Sip wine in secret vineyards.
 Dance beside the river.
-Nibble your picnic on your own terms.
+Nibble your picnic on your own terms.ย

-And always, always pack a bottle opener.
+And always,ย always pack a bottle opener.

 Barmy Yet Beautiful North Macedonia